 - Review Results

 You’ll want to determine your objective for your Facebook ad.
 Common ad objectives include awareness, considerations, and conversions.
 Awareness involves generating interest in your service or product by telling people what makes your business valuable and unique.
-Considerations are objectives that get people interested in your business and lead them to find more information about it.
+Considerations are objectives that interest people in your business and lead them to find more information about it.
 Conversions are all about encouraging people to buy your product or service.
-Identifying your objective is one of the most essential tips for running a successful Facebook ad campaign because it will help you identify your target audience and design the ad to encourage potential customers.
+Identifying your objective is one of the most essential tips for running a successful Facebook ad campaign.
+It will help you identify your target audience and design the ad to encourage potential customers.

 Decide on Budget

 Budget, of course, is a huge consideration in any ad campaign.
 Facebook marketing campaigns can be pretty affordable because you can set your budget.
 You will never be charged more than the budget you set, which is reassuring.
-But it’s still essential to know how fees are structured through Facebook and when you will be charged.
-There are two different ways you might be charged, automatic payments or manual payments.
+But knowing how fees are structured through Facebook and when you will be charged is essential.
+You might be charged in two ways: automatic payments or manual payments.
 Facebook will charge your account each time they deliver an ad to someone.

 - Specific: your goal should be straightforward and simple, easy to explain to someone in short terms.